CUCWD/edx-documentation/en_us/shared/course_components/create_html_component.rst

 #.
 In the HTML component where you want to add the link, select the text that
    you want to make into the link.

 #.
-Select the link icon in the toolbar.
+In the toolbar, select the link icon.

 #.
 In the **Insert link** dialog box, paste the Studio URL for the file in the
    **URL** field.
 For example, the URL might resemble the following URL.